dangphuc70/plotter-final/README.md

 Picture of a frog-like creature produced by the plotter

-![Picture of a frog-like creature](/picture/frog-creature.jpeg) Video of the plotter in the process of producing the frog drawing is in folder \video
+![Picture of a frog-like creature](/picture/frog-creature.jpeg) Video of the plotter in the process of producing the above frog drawing is in folder \video (file drawing-frog-creature.mp4)

 Summary: project achieves 2d-plotting capability with 3 components: